New pandemic insurance to prevent crises through early payouts

 The World Health Organization's (WHO) first major Ebola appeal was for $71 million in August last year, months after Guinea had reported the Ebola outbreak in March.
 By mid-September $1 billion was needed, the United Nations said, and the costs have risen steeply since then.

-Even though Ebola was deemed a global threat, donor funds were slow to materialise.
+Even though Ebola was deemed a global threat, donor funds were slow to materialize.

 "It's like having a fire in your kitchen.
 If you don't deal with it, your whole house could burn down ... it's not the time to start haggling over who should be putting out the fire," Woo said.